How Long Should You Wait Between Cataract Surgery on Each Eye?

 The exact duration of time between surgeries can vary based on different factors.
 The surgical technique and the patient’s overall health (including age, preexisting health conditions, and the ability to heal and follow postoperative care instructions) significantly influence the time interval between surgeries.

-At ICON Eyecare, we prioritize your safety and the quality outcome you deserve.
-We provide a seamless experience by planning both eye surgeries simultaneously and scheduling them two weeks apart.
 We remain by your side throughout your cataract surgery journey and will adjust your treatment based on your unique needs.
-Contact our team of expert doctors today and get started on your path to clear vision.
+Contact our team of expert eye doctors today and get started on your path to clear vision.